-Planning a trip to Magnolia Market (and what it's like during Covid)
+Planning a trip to Chip and Joanna's Magnolia Market in Waco, Texas

 A few weeks ago we took a trip to Magnolia Market (which you may have seen on my instagram stories), but I wanted to go into more detail and share our experience for anyone that had been considering going during Covid.
 There are a lot of new shops that just opened up and if you haven't been in the last year I can assure you it's very different.
 I also put together a sample touring plan for you at the bottom of this post so if you're a planner like me you can plan out every second, it's basically all of the information I wish I had when I was planning our trip.
 So settle in, this is a long one and if you have an upcoming trip to Magnolia, bookmark this post!